exadel-inc/etoolbox-authoring-kit/README.md

 - Package processing module **aem-authoring-toolkit-plugin** - comes as the Maven plugin,
 - Fronted module **aem-authoring-toolkit-assets** - comes as the deployable AEM package.

 **AEM Authoring Toolkit** has been developed in the course of _Exadel&trade; Digital Marketing Practice_.
-It is an evolving project that has yet to rich its maturity.
+It is an evolving project that has yet to reach its maturity.
 Many new features are planned to be implemented, and more testing for the present features is required.
 The authors of the **Toolkit** heartily welcome the creative input from the AEM community worldwide to bring the best of programming techniques and design for creating best authoring and user experience.

 ## Installation